-Port of Brisbane Studies is a day program immersing students in a geographic inquiry to investigate the challenge of maintaining healthy mangrove forests in order to support biodiversity and coastal protection.
+Catchment studies is a day program immersing students in a geographic inquiry to investigate challenges to ecosystem resilience in Bulimba Creek Catchment.
 This program supports the mandatory practical from Unit 3 Topic 2, Responding to land cover transformations.

-During pre-program activities students adopt the role of Geographer tasked with gathering vital data needed to manage the mangrove forests at the Port of Brisbane sustainably.
-Students become familiar with scientific equipment and data collection methodology and are challenged to identify issues of concern and formulate questions to focus research during the program.
+During pre-program activities students adopt the role of Geographer and are introduced to what a catchment is and how it demonstrates the interrelatedness of people and environment.
+They are tasked with gathering vital data needed to manage a catchment sustainably and become familiar with scientific equipment and data collection methodology.
+Students, challenged to identify issues of concern, formulate questions to focus research during the program.

 Post program, students analyse and extrapolate data using ICTs.
-They use these results together with geographic knowledge to propose action for sustainable management of mangrove forests at Port of Brisbane.
+They use these results, linked with geographic knowledge, to propose action for sustainable management of waterways and health in Bulimba Creek Catchment.

 Unit 3 (Topic 2): Responding to land cover transformations – Students investigate a local land or water management challenge and explain the geographical processes involved, how these shape the identity of places and impacts of land cover for the biophysical environments and challenges of sustainable responses.